roderickperez/open-DARTS/paper.md

 - structured grid - for teaching and basic modelling
 - radial grid - for near-well and core scale laboratory experiments
 - corner-point geometry - for industry-related applications
-- unstructured grid [@Hoop2021]- for modelling of flow with complex geometries and discrete fracture networks.
+- unstructured grid - for modelling of flow with complex geometries and discrete fracture networks.

 openDARTS uses the Finite Volume Method for space and the Fully Implicit Method for time discretization.
 There are two-point and multi-point flux approximations implemented in openDARTS.

 ## Geomechanics

-openDARTS has a thermo-poroelastic formulation for geomechanical modelling.
-The discretization scheme is based on a Finite Volume Method using a single collocated grid for all physics phenomena. openDARTS provides thermo-poroelastic displacements, stress evaluation and friction contact mechanics to address problems related to induced seismicity.
+openDARTS has a poroelastic formulation for geomechanical modelling [@Novikov2022].
+The discretization scheme is based on a Finite Volume Method using a single collocated grid for all physics phenomena. openDARTS provides poroelastic displacements, stress evaluation and friction contact mechanics to address problems related to induced seismicity.
 The multi-point approximation used for both fluid and stress fluxes allows one to accurately compute them on complicated meshes. openDARTS can be applied to hydro-mechanical problems at both field and core scales (for lab experiment modelling).

 ## HPC